Mitigating noise in digital and digital-analog quantum computation: Digital-analog quantum computing

 This leads to a determined system of $N(N-1)/2$ linear equations, where the unknowns are the time steps of the analog blocks.
-The value of each time $t_{nm}$ is given by the matrix inversion problem
+The value of each time $t_{nm}$ the matrix inversion problem gives

 where $M_{\alpha\beta}$ is a doubly stochastic matrix with elements $\pm 1$, $M_{\alpha\beta}=(-1)^{\delta_{nj}+\delta_{nk}+\delta_{mj}+\delta_{mk}}$.
 The new indexes $\alpha$ and $\beta$ are introduced to vectorize each pair of indexes $(j,k)$ and $(n,m)$ as